Cabane à Sucre Constantin

 Immerse yourself in the warm, emblematic atmosphere of a sugar shack!
-Between gourmet feasts, taffy on snow and a festive atmosphere, a visit to a sugar shack is a celebration of Quebec’s terroir and know-how.
+Between gourmet feasts, maple taffy on snow and a festive atmosphere, a visit to a sugar shack is a celebration of Quebec’s terroir and know-how.
 Come and taste Quebec’s heritage and create sweet memories with family and friends!

 MENU